+The practices of the staff should reflect the faculty and administrators' collaborative tardy plan for each year.
 Recording unexcused tardies and enforcing the UHS Tardy Policy are the responsibilities of the classroom teacher.
 Tardies are disruptive and distract the teacher from his / her classroom efforts.
 It is recognized that circumstances will occur causing occasional unexcused tardiness.
-Therefore, a student may have three unexcused tardies per quarter without penalty.
 To minimize the disruption an unexcused tardy caused, students are asked to enter the room quietly and go immediately to their assigned seat.